redis/redis-doc/topics/protocol.md

 CR LF newline).

 As you can see the multi bulk reply is exactly the same format used in order to send commands to the Redis server using the unified protocol.
-THe sole differene is that while for the unified protocol only Bulk Replies are sent as elements, with Multi Bulk Replies sent by the server as response to a command every kind of reply type is valid as element of the Multi Bulk Reply.
+The sole difference is that while for the unified protocol only Bulk Replies are sent as elements, with Multi Bulk Replies sent by the server as response to a command every kind of reply type is valid as element of the Multi Bulk Reply.